Introducing the various forms of Kendo Dropdowns

 Using Kendo UI Templates in the Dropdowns

-Kendo UI Templates can be used to customize the display or to extend the basic dropdown functionality.
-We are going to briefly go over some of the most basic information in order for you to better understand how we are using templates in this article.
+Kendo UI Templates can be used to customize the display or extend the basic dropdown functionality.
+We will briefly review some of the most basic information to help you better understand how we are using templates in this article.

-Kendo UI uses its own proprietary syntax that is similar to ColdFusion in that it uses hashes to render JavaScript variables.
+Kendo UI uses its proprietary syntax similar to ColdFusion, using hashes to render JavaScript variables.

 Kendo UI Template Syntax